markosjal/AirScan/README.md

 eSCL/AirPrint:

 support is not complete.
 There seem to be some remainng issues scanning from OSX and Mopria Scan.
 Also there is some tweaking needed still to get PDFs to eSCL/AirScan clients directly.

 It seems SimpleScan and XSane give good support for these scanners in SANE with this configuration.
 The limitations come from the scanner.

 Installing this software:

-Copy all files in webroot to the web root of your web server. rename htaccess .htaccess rename the appropriate binary file to s400w,.
+Copy all files in webroot to the web root of your web server.

+rename htaccess .htaccess

+rename the appropriate binary file to s400w,.
 Binaries included for Raspberry Pi 2/3 , x86_32, and x86_64.
 You could also compile a binary for OSX or other architecture more than likely.

 Check config.inc.php to ensure the settings match your needs and installation.

-Install the lines in config/apache2.conf to your apache2.conf Confirm the paths are the same as yours n apache2.conf install the config/uscan.service to /etc/avahi/service edit /etc/avahi/service to reflect your host name where it is now raspberrypi.local. for any PAM authenticated users create ~/Pictures/scans in the users home folder run a2enmod dir (you may need to run this with sudo) run a2enmod rewrite (you may need to run this with sudo) reboot the host machine
+Install the lines in config/apache2.conf to your apache2.conf

+Confirm the paths are the same as yours n apache2.conf

+install the config/uscan.service to /etc/avahi/service

+edit /etc/avahi/service to reflect your host name where it is now raspberrypi.local.

+for any PAM authenticated users create ~/Pictures/scans in the users home folder

+run a2enmod dir (you may need to run this with sudo)

+run a2enmod rewrite (you may need to run this with sudo)

+reboot the host machine

 Turn on scanner

 Set the host machine to always connect to scanner's wifi with a dedicated wifi adapter.
 This procedure may vary depending on distro.

 Install Imagemagic if you want conversion features in web GUI.

 Testing:

 turn on scanner

-open in a web browser: http://<IPADDRESS of host>:80 at the login secreen username/password is admin/Teknogeekz You should land on the user administrator page where you can create text based users, and see users scans.
+open in a web browser: http://<IPADDRESS of host>:80

+at the login secreen username/password is admin/Teknogeekz

+You should land on the user administrator page where you can create text based users, and see users scans.

 The software should also allow login with any user credentials on the host system using PAM authentication.
 You need not use the admin user at all.

 Click on Scan in upper left corner of frame.

-Check that scanner is shoowinfg as connected
+Check that scanner is shoowing as connected in the scan page of web GUI

 Insert a page and within several seconds the page should show ready to scan.

 Click scan.

-If all above tests well and you want SANE support, proceed to: https://github.com/alexpevzner/sane-airscan
+If all above tests well and you want SANE support, proceed to:

+https://github.com/alexpevzner/sane-airscan

 and install the package found there